pfabo/jupyter-to-latex/README.md

 1. Download and unpack source files, set path.

-2. In export directory run *python jp2tex.py -c*
+2. In your export directory run *python jp2tex.py -c*

 This create config files and tex files from templates (title page etc.)

 3. Edit *config.py*

+Enter path to notebook files and list of chapters.

-4.
+4. Run *python jp2tex.py*

-#### Remove and update some terms im LaTeX file - see source code
+This generate tex file for every chapter, compile *main.tex* with LaTex.